Frequently Asked Questions

 Q: Do you sit other types of animals?

 I do.
-I have cared for cats, small rodents, birds, reptiles and fish.
+I have several cats I care for and have also taken care of small rodents, birds, reptiles and fish.
+Please contact me if interested in my home check rates for cats or other animals.
 We can discuss your non-canine pet care needs and whether I have the necessary skills to provide appropriate care.

 Q: Will you take my dog(s) to a dog park?

 A: No, NEVER.
 Simply not worth the risk of having someone's un-monitored dog cause harm.

 I never allow dogs off leash unless we are in their own securely fenced yard.
 (I do not have a fenced property but DO have wonderful walking options.)

 Q: Are you insured?

 A: Yes!
 I am insured through Pet Sitter Associates (www.petsitllc.com).
 If anything should happen during a visit, I will contact you immediately.
 Please note that pre-existing conditions are not covered by this insurance.